temporalio/documentation/docs/java/activities.md

 ```

 Note that the `@ActivityMethod` annotation has a `name` parameter which can be used to define the Activity type.
-If not specified, the method name (with the first letter capitalized) is used by default, so in the above example it would be  ComposeHello.
-If the annotation did not specify the name then the Activity Type would be "ComposeGreeting".
+If not specified, the method name (with the first letter capitalized) is used by default, so in the above example it would be `ComposeHello`.
+If the annotation did not specify the name then the Activity Type would be `ComposeGreeting`.

 ### Activity implementation